argentsea/docfx/tutorials/Mapping/targets.md

 Of course, it would be quite unusual to have a query that *only* uses output parameters.
 Because the input parameter is added to the collection first, the output parameter will be automatically skipped.
 As with input parameters, you can also provide a list of parameter names that you want to explicitly skip.
 And also like input parameters, the `CreateOutputParameters` method simply creates output parameters; you can modify the collection as needed.

-Once the parameters are set and the procedure is executed, the Mapper can read the values of the output parameters into the corresponding properties of a new object instance.
+Once the parameters are set and the query is executed, the Mapper can read the values of the output parameters into the corresponding properties of a new object instance.
 The `ToModel` method returns a new object with the properties set.

 > [!NOTE]
 > The `MapOutput*;` methods of the Database or ShardSet objects fetch results from the database and implicitly use the Mapper to return a Model based upon output parameters.
 In most cases, you would use one of those methods rather than `ToModel` on the Mapper directly.